getCUJO/QoOID/draft-ietf-ippm-qoo.md

 perceived network quality over time, making absolute certainty about outcomes practically impossible.
 However, educated assessments of expected outcomes remain achievable for which the QoO framework uses a per-application, per application-type, or per-Service Level Agreement (SLA) granularity.

-This document assumes that network quality can be represented as a minimum required throughput and a set of latency and loss percentiles.
+This document assumes that network quality can be represented by a minimum required throughput and a set of latency and loss percentiles.
 Application developers, regulatory bodies, and other interested parties can then use this representation to describe quality-focused network performance requirements.
 The QoO framework gives structure to this approach by defining two network quality thresholds: one for optimal application performance and one for unacceptable application performance.
 The QoO score serves as a linear distance measure between the two distinct thresholds and allows network conditions to be expressed in easily understood terms such as "This network provides 94% of optimal conditions for video conferencing (relative to the threshold for unacceptable performance)" while supporting both comprehensive end-to-end tests and analyses from within the network.

+The framework is designed to be flexible in its application scope.
+QoO measurements may be performed across the complete end-to-end path (from application client to server), or focused on specific network segments such as the customer-facing access network, intermediate transit networks, or server-side infrastructure.
+Through its composability properties, measurements from different segments can be combined or decomposed to isolate performance issues regardless of where they occur in the network path.

 This document defines a minimum viable framework, and often trades precision for simplicity to facilitate adoption and usability in